1e14/1e14/modules/core/README.md

 "River Core" is a minimal set of functions for building *computational graphs*.

 Computational graphs, in essence, are networks of *functions*.
-But unlike functions, River nodes receive their inputs and emit their outputs independently from one another, and instead of *parameters*, values get passed in and emitted through *ports*.
+But unlike common functions, River nodes receive their inputs and emit their outputs independently from one another, and instead of *parameters*, values get passed in and emitted through *ports*.